(Photo by Paige Gross)

 - Reach: SMS Hotline — This software combines a messaging hotline with case management systems so recovery specialists can connect with those with addiction.
 Professionals can use Slack to send text check-ins, and any data collected will be given to health professionals to help shape the city’s protocol.

 - PHLASK — An ecosystem and mapping tool to help residents find access to free water, and help more households become tap water users.
-(Project leaders sited that more than 40% of households regularly drink out of plastic water bottles.)
+(Project leaders cited that more than 40% of households regularly drink out of plastic water bottles.)

 - Prevention Point — An app to assist with data management for city departments and programs that managing the opioid crisis.